 African mythology is surrounded by gods, ‘orishas’, and power play just like the European and American myths too.
 However, there is very little spoken of these gods today because of the prejudice that religion has brought in the telling of these folktales.
-Unlike the European mythology that still holds its ground in the culture of Europe, African mythology is fast losing its relevance in the modern sphere.
+Unlike European mythology which still holds its ground in the culture of Europe, African mythology is fast losing its relevance in the modern sphere.
 For example, lemanja is still a great African myth but rarely talked about by Africans themselves.

 Africa is rich in culture and its traditions catch the eyes of its Western counterpart, that is the same situation when it comes to its mythology.
 The African mythology, mostly related to Nigerian religion and culture, is characterized by the presence of an all-powerful god, Olorun.
 This god is supreme but represented across various parts of the African continent by her Orisas (demi-gods) who are accountable in all of their dealings to Olorun.